mfp/obigstore/doc/benchmarks.md

-The following benchmarks are meant to give a ball park approximation of the performance to be expected out of the box, without special tuning, on common hardware.
+The following benchmarks are meant to give a ball park approximation of the performance to be expected out of the box, without special tuning, on commodity hardware.

 Test conditions
 ---------------
 Except where indicated, the benchmarks are run on an EC2 m1.large instance with 7.5GB memory and two cores, running Ubuntu 12.04.
-The instance ephemeral storage is used as-is with no extra tuning (this means EXT3 without any extra mount option).
+The database is placed on ephemeral storage, and the original filesystem is used as-is with no extra tuning (this means EXT3 without any extra mount option).
 In practice, better performance can be expected given some tuning and for instance a RAID10 setup (the tests below are largely disk-bound).

 A separate instance is used as the load generator.